Queen-Ity/Queen-Ity/README.md

 -I’m currently working on improving in fullstack web development, Copywriting and UI/UX design.

+-Fun fact:
--Fun fact: I question my whole life at night but still wake up the following morning ready to learn something new.
+-I question my whole life at night but still wake up the following morning ready to learn something new.

 -I am calm on the outside but internally, I am running deep audits on my goals and future.